Type 1 Diabetes: What Is It?

 - Glucose from the food enters your bloodstream.

-- Your pancreas makes a hormone called (pronounced: IN-suh-lin).
+- Your pancreas makes a hormone called insulin (pronounced: IN-suh-lin).

 - Insulin helps the glucose get into the body's cells.